argoproj-labs/hera/docs/examples/workflows/upstream/suspend_template_outputs.md

 # Suspend Template Outputs

+## Note

-> Note: This example is a replication of an Argo Workflow example in Hera.
+This example is a replication of an Argo Workflow example in Hera.
 The upstream example can be [found here](https://github.com/argoproj/argo-workflows/blob/master/examples/suspend-template-outputs.yaml).